-5.1 The Board of Regents recommends that the Louisiana Legislature increase the appropriation for the Go Grant program by \$35 million 2017-18.

-5.2 The Board of Regents will study the unmet need among non-traditional adults as well as the feasibility of developing an alternative grant program targeting needy non-traditional adult students, who are ineligible for Go Grant assistance.

-5.3 The Board of Regents recommends that the Louisiana Legislature appropriate funds for a need-based grant program that requires a campus match.

-5.4 The Board of Regents, in cooperation with LOUIS: The Louisiana Library Network, and the Regents' eLearning Task Force will develop a statewide plan for the utilization of Open Educational Resources (OER) throughout postsecondary education.
+- 5.1 The Board of Regents recommends that the Louisiana Legislature increase the appropriation for the Go Grant program by \$35 million 2017-18. - 5.2 The Board of Regents will study the unmet need among non-traditional adults as well as the feasibility of developing an alternative grant program targeting needy non-traditional adult students, who are ineligible for Go Grant assistance. - 5.3 The Board of Regents recommends that the Louisiana Legislature appropriate funds for a need-based grant program that requires a campus match. - 5.4 The Board of Regents, in cooperation with LOUIS: The Louisiana Library Network, and the Regents' eLearning Task Force will develop a statewide plan for the utilization of Open Educational Resources (OER) throughout postsecondary education.
 The Affordable Learning Louisiana Plan will build on current efforts related to eTextbooks, eLearning and related technologies designed to significantly lower costs of course materials for students while enriching the educational experience.
-The plan will be submitted to the Board of Regents for review no later than October 1, 2017.

-5.5 The Board of Regents recommends that the Louisiana Legislature amend Act 18 of the 2016 Regular Legislative Session so that the TOPS award amount is equal to the projected full award amount for the 2016-17 academic year.

-5.6 The Board of Regents recommends that the Louisiana Legislature establish a process and an opportunity for business and industry to underwrite, through the purchase of naming rights, the State's scholarship and grant programs (TOPS, Go Grant, etc.), to include: requirements for participation; definition of eligible and ineligible business types; duration of the naming cycle; etc.

-5.7 The Board of Regents urges institutions to develop/enhance a "one-stop" approach that combines student services across the institution (e.g., financial aid, registrar, student accounts, basic advising, etc.) to minimize student confusion and wasted time.

-5.8 The Board of Regents recommends that, in cooperation with the management boards, Louisiana's public postsecondary institutions develop/strengthen plans for the designation and implementation of meta-majors to help undecided students make informed course choices and maximize their likelihood for timely completion.
-In addition, all public postsecondary institutions should provide degree maps, identifying course paths to graduation and guaranteeing access to critical courses.

-5.9 The Board of Regents will work with the management boards and postsecondary institutions to study the feasibility of developing alternative pathways - competency-based education programs and the upper-level undergraduate certificate - for students who have military or other work experience: findings of the study should lead to proposals for such programs.
+The plan will be submitted to the Board of Regents for review no later than October 1, 2017. - 5.5 The Board of Regents recommends that the Louisiana Legislature amend Act 18 of the 2016 Regular Legislative Session so that the TOPS award amount is equal to the projected full award amount for the 2016-17 academic year. - 5.6 The Board of Regents recommends that the Louisiana Legislature establish a process and an opportunity for business and industry to underwrite, through the purchase of naming rights, the State's scholarship and grant programs (TOPS, Go Grant, etc.), to include: requirements for participation; definition of eligible and ineligible business types; duration of the naming cycle; etc. - 5.7 The Board of Regents urges institutions to develop/enhance a "one-stop" approach that combines student services across the institution (e.g., financial aid, registrar, student accounts, basic advising, etc.) to minimize student confusion and wasted time. - 5.8 The Board of Regents recommends that, in cooperation with the management boards, Louisiana's public postsecondary institutions develop/strengthen plans for the designation and implementation of meta-majors to help undecided students make informed course choices and maximize their likelihood for timely completion.
+In addition, all public postsecondary institutions should provide degree maps, identifying course paths to graduation and guaranteeing access to critical courses. - 5.9 The Board of Regents recommends that the Think 30 Louisiana initiative include TOPS progression requirements beginning with the entering class of 2018, requiring TOPS recipients (Honors, Performance, Opportunity, and TOPS Tech) to earn 30 credit hours per academic year and meet all other continuation eligibility requirements to maintain the award.
+Students failing to earn 30 hours during the academic year will lose eligibility for the TOPS award. - 5.10 The Board of Regents will work with the management boards and postsecondary institutions to study the feasibility of developing alternative pathways competency-based education programs and the upper-level undergraduate certificate for students who have military or other work experience: findings of the study should lead to proposals for such programs.